-We depend on four principal suppliers for the majority of our motor fuel.
+We depend on four principal suppliers for the majority of our motor fuel and one principal supplier for our merchandise.
 A disruption in supply or a change in our relationship with any one of them could adversely affect our business, financial condition and results of operations and reduce our ability to make distributions to unitholders.

-In 2022, our wholesale business purchased approximately 81% of its motor fuel from four suppliers.
-A change of motor fuel suppliers, a disruption in supply or a significant change in pricing with any of these suppliers could have a material adverse effect on our business, financial condition, results of operations and cash available for distribution to our unitholders.
+In 2023, our wholesale business purchased approximately 80% of its motor fuel from four suppliers and our retail business purchased approximately 49% of its merchandise from one supplier.
+A change of supplier, a disruption in supply or a significant change in pricing with any of these suppliers could have a material adverse effect on our business, financial condition, results of operations and cash available for distribution to our unitholders.